sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/traffic_sign.md

 <br/>

 ### <a id="training-of-model-1">Training of Model 1</a>
-For training Model 1 dataset 'data8.pickle' was chosen.
+For training Model 1 dataset **'data8.pickle'** was chosen as it reashed the best accuracy over all datasets.
 <br>Code for training Model 1 will be used as it was done for [CIFAR-10 Image Classification](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/Theory/cifar10.md):

 ```py